haskell-works/blog/posts/2018-09-21-rechunking-lazy-bytestrings.md

 |--------------w--------------|=k==|------x-------|=o==|=p==|-----------y------------|v|
 ```

-Here, chunks `v`, `w` and `x` are created with a size that is the largest multiple of the
+Here, segments `v`, `w` and `y` are substrings of `a`, `b` and `d` respectively with a size
-chunk size allowed by the source chunk that is equivalent to the concatenation of the
+that is the largest multiple of the chunk size allowed by the source segments.
+The segments
-`e`-`j`, `l`-`n`, and `q`-`v` chunks in the `rechunk` example.
+are equivalent to the concatenation of the `e`-`j`, `l`-`n`, and `q`-`v` chunks in the
+`rechunk` example.

-This gets us to the point where all except the last chunk is a multiple of the chunk size.
+This gets us to the point where all except the last segment is a multiple of the chunk size.

-For doing our SIMD operations, we'd like all the chunks to be a multiple of the chunk size
+For doing our SIMD operations, we'd like all the segments to be a multiple of the chunk size
-so [`resegmentPadded`][7] will pad the last chunk to the chunk size with 0 bytes:
+so [`resegmentPadded`][7] will pad the last segment to the chunk size with 0 bytes:

 ```text
 |---------------a---------------|---------b----------|-c-|-------------d---------------|
 |--------------w--------------|=k==|------x-------|=o==|=p==|-----------y------------|=z==|
 ```

+This padded segment denoted `z` will require byte copying from `d` and zero-filling the remaining
+buffer to the chunk size.

 For clarity, I provide the diagrams for each strategy side-by-side: